Wetis121/VerSaTrack-Board/README.md

 # VerSaTrack Board

-Open-source STM32F407 development board designed for industrial automation, IoT applications, robotics, and embedded systems.
+Open-source reference hardware platform based on the STM32F407 microcontroller for industrial automation, IoT, robotics, and embedded applications.

-The VerSaTrack Board integrates high-speed communication, wireless connectivity, GPS positioning, external storage, and a graphical user interface into a compact hardware platform.
-This repository provides complete open-source hardware design files, including schematics, PCB layout, BOM, manufacturing files, and firmware examples.
+This repository provides the hardware schematic in PDF format for learning, reference, and hardware evaluation.
+Firmware, Altium Designer source files, and manufacturing files are **not included**.

 ---